 Both sites have interactive maps that break down the sections of the route.
 And you will have to go on some ferry trips to get to some of the parks (like Isle Royal in Lake Superior).
 I don’t have a preference for one route or the other.
 I added the names of the national parks to both maps above although it gets a bit cluttered in the Southwest to do that.

 If you average 500 miles per day it will take you a month to do either route but that is just crazy and allows precious little time for sight seeing and photography.
 So figure a hard month of driving just to drive the route.
-Then you need to add at least another month (or two) to spend time seeing and photographing the parks.
-A two or three month trip just wont work for a lot of us.
+Then you need to add at least another month or two to spend time seeing and photographing the parks.
+If you have the time to do a two or three month and this is your thing, go for it.
+For the rest of us a trip that long just wont work.
 It makes more sense to do sections of a route for a week or two at a time.
 That means you might end up making up your own route, depending on where you live.
 I did that for Southern Utah.

 Another way to find the shortest route between several places is to use RouteXL (link below).